Berkeley Art Museum and Pacific Film Archive: Buildings

-The former Berkeley Art Museum building was designed by Mario Ciampi and opened in 1970.
-The concrete Brutalist building was deemed seismically unsafe in 1997, and iron braces were added in 2001 to improve safety.
+The former Berkeley Art Museum building was designed by Mario Ciampi and associates Ronald E. Wagner and Richard Jurasch and opened in 1970.
+The concrete Brutalist structure—one of the most inventive buildings in that style, with its fan-shaped procession down a spiral of semi-open galleries—was deemed seismically unsafe in 1997, and iron braces were added in 2001 to improve safety.
 In 1999, the Pacific Film Archive moved to a temporary building across the street.